pulumi/pulumi-hugo/themes/default/content/blog/aws-static-website-component/index.md

 If you’re curious and want to learn more about Pulumi and the AWS Static Website component, here are a few links you might find interesting:

 * You can examine the [GitHub repository](https://github.com/pulumi/pulumi-aws-static-website) that contains the code for the component.
-* If you want to quickly try out the component, this GitHub repo houses a complete Hugo example project that you can clone.
+* If you want to quickly try out the component, this GitHub repo houses a complete React example project that you can clone.
 * If you want to learn about other Pulumi components, take a look at the [registry page](https://pulumi.com/registry), which catalogs them all.
 * If you want to delve deeper into Pulumi, the [Getting Started](https://www.pulumi.com/docs/get-started/) guide is a good first step.
 * If you’re interested in learning more about Pulumi concepts, try the [Architecture & Concepts](https://www.pulumi.com/docs/intro/concepts/) page.